latentiv/pyutils25/README.md

 ```bash
 pip install --verbose git+https://github.com/CG-SHOP/pyutils25
 ```

-We are working on making the package available on PyPI, but we there is some unexplainable issue with the CI/CD pipeline.
-We will update this README as soon as the package is available on PyPI.

 During the installation, CGAL and other dependencies will be downloaded and compiled.
 This can take a while but should happen mostly automatic.
 You need to